Since October 7, 1952

 you can be sure it was printed in the 1940s.

-Another first cousin of ours, Allen, KF4FMX, received his license in December 1995 and Lemmie was happy that Allen finally joined the Amateur Radio fraternity.
+Another first cousin of ours, Allen, KF4FMX, received his license in December 1995 and Lemmie was very happy that Allen finally joined the Amateur Radio fraternity.
+Silent Key in Mach 2021.

 right is a QSL card Lemmie sent to W4BYY in 1935.
 The cartoon is right funny.